 Enable or block firewall access

-Each program that provides services uses a specific network port.
-To enable access to that program's services, you may need to allow access to its assigned port on the firewall.
-To allow connections on port 53, enter sudo ufw allow 53 in a terminal.
-To block port 53, enter sudo ufw block 53.
+Each program that provides network services uses a specific network port.
+To enable other computers on the network to access a service, you may need to “open” its assigned port on the firewall:

 Go to Activities in the top left corner of the screen and start your firewall application.
 You may need to install a firewall manager yourself if you can’t find one (for example, GUFW).

 Open or disable the port for your network service, depending on whether you want people to be able to access it or not.
 Which port you need to change will.

 Save or apply the changes, following any additional instructions given by the firewall tool.